Fill your College Details

 === Code Execution Successful ===

 In C programming, both structures and unions are user-defined data types that allow you to group different types of variables together.
 However, they differ significantly in how they allocate memory and how their members are accessed.
-Here's a comparison of the two:
+Here’s the difference between structure and union in C:

 Here’s a quick comparison using simple examples.